Gardens of Holland & Germany – 11 Days

 Day 10: Munich

-Then enjoy free time to wander round Munich, the capital of Bavaria.
+Enjoy free time to wander round Munich, the capital of Bavaria.
 It is home to centuries-old buildings and numerous museums.
 The city is known for its annual Oktoberfest celebration and cavernous beer halls, including the famed Hofbräuhaus, founded in 1589.
 In the walkable Old Town, Marienplatz is a central square containing landmarks such as Gothic Neues Rathaus (town hall), with a popular glockenspiel show

 Stay: Maritim Hotel, Munich